hm-lang/core/proposals/README.md

 # prints "A:0", "B:1", "A:3", "B:4"     # notice skip from B:1 to A:3 as `Special`
 # increments on its own because of the for-loop iteration logic.
 Note also the
 # possibly undesired behavior that `Special` becomes >= 4 inside the for-loop block.
+# Prefer while loops here to be explicit about when/how the incrementing occurs.

 # for-loop iterating over non-number elements:
 vector2 := {X: dbl, Y: dbl}